o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/menus.md

 );
 ```

-See the [`Sort Keys`](https://o3de.org/docs/user-guide/action-manager/fundamentals/architecture/sort-keys/) section for more information about menu item ordering.
+See the [Sort Keys](/docs/user-guide/action-manager/fundamentals/architecture/sort-keys/) section for more information about menu item ordering.

-If multiple separators are added one after the other in order, or at the beginning or end of the menu, they may be collapsed into one or just not displayed at all (default Qt behavior).
+If multiple separators are added one after the other in order, or at the beginning or end of the menu, they may be collapsed into one or not displayed at all (default Qt behavior).

-### Adding Sub-Menus
+## Adding sub-menus

 It is possible to add existing menus as sub-menus via the following API call.